Michael Forster, Dean

 Academic and Research Units

-The academic units comprising the College of Health include community health sciences, human performance and recreation, medical laboratory science, nutrition and food systems, social work, and speech and hearing sciences.
+The academic units comprising the College of Health include public health, kinesiology, medical laboratory science, nutrition and food systems, social work, and speech and hearing sciences.
 In addition, centers housed in the College of Health include the Delta/Obesity Prevention Research Initiative Unit and the Center on Aging.
-In addition, major service programs in the College of Health include the Dubard School for Language Disorders, the Children's Center for Communication and Development and the Family Network Partnership.
+Major service programs in the College of Health include the Dubard School for Language Disorders, the Children's Center for Communication and Development and the Family Network Partnership.

 Academic units offer undergraduate and graduate academic programs consistent with the College's mission statement.
 Each academic unit is responsible for maintaining its associated student files for academic advisement of its majors.
 Since curricular requirements vary for each major, students desiring degrees from the College of Health should follow the courses outlined by each unit.
 Detailed information on individual curricula of the six units follows.
 Note that a number of programs within the College must meet criteria of accrediting agencies and thus may have additional application procedures or admission requirements beyond those of the university.
 Most programs within the College require students to have valid professional liability insurance purchased through fees assessed each semester by the university.
 Please consult the administrators of the individual units to obtain specific information.